zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 meaning it is faster – “if you know what you’re doi ng.”
 Raul is saying that had Claudia not made a mistake, it would’ve been faster .

 Claudia says, “I’ll tell you what.
-I’ll take half o f our groceries and stand in line, and you use the self-checkout.
+I’ll take half of our groceries and stand in line, and you use the self-checkout.
 We’ll see which is faste r.”
 The expression “I’ll tell you what” is an informal one used to present or propose  an idea to someone.
-You are giving someone an idea usually that has some sort o f “If you do this, then that will happen.”
+You are giving someone an idea usually that has some sort of “If you do this, then that will happen.”
 “I’ll tell you what.
 If you give me $20, I  will give you a free English lesson.”
 “I’ll tell you what” is a way of introduci ng a proposal, something that I will do for you if you do something for me.

 Here, it’s about Claudia and Raul each doing someth ing different.
 Claudia is going to go to the cashier, the human being, to buy  half of the groceries, half of the food that they are purchasing.
 Raul is going to  take the other half and go through the self-checkout machine, then they’ll see  who gets finished first – who “gets through the line,” if you will, or who checks  out first.